 The nation has experienced severe storms (wind, tornado, hail) that are occurring with more intensity and affecting more areas of the country.
 While scientists debate why these storms occur, no one argues with their effects—extensive property damage and, many times, loss of life.
 The property damage can be as minimal as a few broken shingles to total destruction of buildings.

-There were 7,031 major hail storms in 2012, according to statistics culled from NOAA's Severe Storms database, with the largest number of severe hail storms occurring in May (1,689 storms), March (1,146 storms), and April (1,053 storms).
-Texas had the largest number of severe hail events in 2012, followed by Kansas, Nebraska, North Carolina, and Oklahoma.
+There were 5,457 major hail storms in 2013, according to statistics culled from NOAA's Severe Storms database, with the largest number of severe hail storms occurring in May (1,376 storms), June (1,145 storms), and July (750 storms).
+Texas had the largest number of severe hail events in 2013, followed by Kansas, Nebraska, Oklahoma, and South Dakota.

 Colorado Hail Statistics

 to be from mid-April to mid-August.
 Colorado's

 Front Range is located in the heart of "Hail Alley," which receives the highest frequency of large

 hail in North America and most of the world, so residents usually can count on three or four catastrophic (defined as at least $25 million in insured damage) hailstorms every year.
 In the last 10 years, hailstorms have caused more than $3 billion in insured damage in Colorado.
 As a result, up to one-half of your homeowners insurance premium may be going toward hail and wind damage costs.
 If you carry comprehensive coverage on your auto policy, hail damage is covered by almost all insurance companies.
 Comprehensive insurance is optional, but if you live in a hail prone area, the insurance industry recommends this coverage.